dakrone/clj-http/Readme.md

                                        :body "...body here..."}
    clj-http.client/wrap-exceptions/fn--584 (client.clj:42

-;; You can also ignore exceptions and handle them yourself:
+;; You can also ignore HTTP-status-code exceptions and handle them yourself:
 (client/get "http://site.com/broken" {:throw-exceptions false})
 ;; Or ignore an unknown host (methods return 'nil' if this is set to ;; true and the host does not exist:
 (client/get "http://aoeuntahuf89o.com" {:ignore-unknown-host? true})
 ````

 (spacing added by me to be human readable)

 ### Proxies